EICR Codes

 Professional judgement means the application of relevant training, knowledge and experience, within the context provided by auditing, accounting and ethical standards, in making informed decisions about the courses of action that are appropriate in the circumstances of the audit engagement.

-There are only two outcomes of an Electrical Installation Condition Report formally known as a Periodic Inspection Report (PIR), they are SATISFACTORY and UNSATISFACTORY (for continued use).
+There are only two outcomes of an Electrical Installation Condition Report formally known as a Periodic Inspection Report (PIR), they are SATISFACTORY and UNSATISFACTORY.

 If an observation has been allocated either a C1, C2 or FI code then the installation must be deemed to be unsatisfactory.
 If no code 1’s, 2’s or FI’s have been noted but a number of code 3 observations have been made then the installation can be deemed to be satisfactory as long as the inspection and testing has been carried out thoroughly and there are not too many limitations (LIM) applied.